Ending human trafficking

 What is human trafficking?

-Human trafficking is when a person is tricked or forced into a situation where they'll be exploited for profit.
+Human trafficking is when a person is tricked or forced into a situation where they are exploited for profit.

-People around the world are trafficked into slavery including forced labour, forced marriage, domestic servitude and sexual exploitation.
+Children, women and men around the world are trafficked into slavery including forced labour and sexual exploitation.

-In IJM's cases, we have met people in slavery who report being beaten, gang-raped, locked in tiny rooms, starved and even forced to witness murder.
+In IJM's cases, we have met survivors of slavery who report being beaten, gang-raped, locked in tiny rooms, starved and even forced to witness murder.

-Learn more through the frequently asked questions about human trafficking.
+Learn more through our frequently asked questions about human trafficking.

 Where does human trafficking occur?